Lost Creek (Shenandoah Creek tributary): Course

-Lost Creek begins in the Number Three Reservoir in West Mahanoy Township.
+Lost Creek begins in the Number Three Reservoir in West Mahanoy Township, Pennsylvania.
 It flows southwest and enters the Raven Run Reservoir.
 From the southwestern end of that reservoir, the creek turns south and flows through a deep, narrow valley for several tenths of a mile, passing through the Number One Reservoir.
 It then reaches the end of its valley and turns south-southeast for a few tenths of a mile, passing between two ponds before reaching its confluence with Shenandoah Creek.

 Lost Creek joins Shendandoah Creek 1.28 mi upstream of its mouth.

 Hydrology

 Lost Creek is designated as an impaired waterbody.
 The cause of the impairment is metals other than mercury and the likely source is abandoned mine drainage.
 The creek is an ephemeral stream in its lower reaches, on account of losing most or all of its flow to underground mine complexes.
 An abandoned mine drainage discharge known as the Weston Mine Lost Creek-Buck Mountain discharge is located within the creek's watershed.

 The discharge of Lost Creek was measured to be 1.03 cuft/s in March 2001 and 0.11 cuft/s in August 2001.
 The concentration of dissolved oxygen was 12.2 mg/L in March and 7.5 mg/L in August.
 In March 2001, the creek's pH was 6.2 and the net alkalinity was 3 mg/L, while in August 2001, the pH was 6.3 and the net alkalinity was also 3 mg/L.

 The concentration of dissolved aluminum in Lost Creek was 0.06 mg/L in March 2001 and 0.02 mg/L in August 2001.
 The manganese and iron concentrations in March were 0.09 and 0.05 mg/L, while in August they were 0.18 and 0.03 mg/L.

 The dissolved nitrate concentration in Lost Creek was 0.20 mg/L in March 2001 and 0.13 mg/L in August 2001.
 The concentration of dissolved phosphorus was 0.03 mg/L in March and 0.02 mg/L in August.
 The dissolved sulfate concentration was 10 and 12 mg/L in March and August 2001, respectively.